patternfly/patternfly-react/packages/react-docs/README.md

 Gatsby recursively scans all `../../patternfly-4` directories for *.md files.
 Your Markdown file can have the following frontmatter:
 ```
 ---
-title: '(required) title of the page'
+id: '(required) title of the page'
 cssPrefix: '(optional) the cssPrefix from @patternfly/patternfly (i.e. pf-c-nav)'
 section: '(optional, default=components) the section the page should be generated under'
 fullscreen: (optional, default=false) if the page should be rendered as-is